 Psilocybin Mushroom IP Similar to Cannabis IP

 The cannabis industry has recently recognized the importance of intellectual property (IP).
 Psilocybin mushroom technology will likely follow a similar path.
-Some entities, like CaaMTech, Compass Pathways, and Paul Stamets have already filed psilocybin patents.
+Some entities, like CaaMTech, COMPASS Pathways, and Paul Stamets have already filed psilocybin patents.
 Arguably, the “race to patent” psilocybin technology and/or magic mushroom technology is already underway.
 See Waking Times (“The Race to Patent Magic Mushrooms Heats Up”).
+Also, see Paul Stamets and COMPASS Pathways.

 Proven Importance of Intellectual Property in the Cannabis Industry